intel/neural-compressor/contributions.md

 Contribution Guidelines
 =======================

-If you have improvements to Intel® Low Precision Optimization Tool, send your pull requests for [review](https://github.com/intel/lpot/pulls).
+If you have improvements to Intel® Neural Compressor, send your pull requests for [review](https://github.com/intel/neural-compressor/pulls).
 If you are new to Github, view the pull request [How To](https://help.github.com/articles/using-pull-requests/).